UDOOboard/X86II-Docs/docs/01_Introduction/00_Introduction.md

 Visit the [**Get Started X86**](https://www.udoo.org/get-started-x86/) section of the UDOO website to find video tutorials of how to start use the UDOO X86 board.

 <p style="background-color: rgba(255, 170, 50, 0.3);padding: 20px;border-left: 5px solid orange; border-radius: 4px; color:rgb(45, 45, 45);">
-This is the documentation for the second revision of the UDOO X86 - **UDOO X86 II** - board with Arduino Leonardo-compatible microcontroller with ATmega32U4.<br>
+This is the documentation for the second revision of the UDOO X86 - <b>UDOO X86 II</b> - board with Arduino Leonardo-compatible microcontroller (ATmega32U4).<br>
 If you have the first UDOO X86 revision in your hands, please consult the <a href="https://www.udoo.org/docs-x86"><b>UDOO X86 doc at this page</b></a>.
 Check how to <a href="../Hardware_Reference/Recognize_the_UDOO_X86_revision.html"><b>recognize the UDOO X86 revision</b></a>.
 </p>